 Getting a Criminal Record Erased to Help with Custody Cases in Utah

 If your criminal record is especially old or if you have already served your debt to society and paid off all fines in your case, you may be entitled to get your criminal convictions expunged from your record.
 This can help you in a custody battle since the court will not have a record of convictions to look at when making custody determinations.

 Expungement usually must take place after a significant waiting period, but it works to clear a conviction from your record and prevent background checks from turning up a record of the conviction.
 However, only some people are eligible for expungement, and only some crimes can be expunged.

 Although the record might be officially sealed, courts do usually have the power to see the unsealed record.
 This means that the court might be able to use their powers to see your criminal record anyway and use that evidence in a custody hearing.
 However, a judge who knows that a conviction was old enough to be expunged usually understands that it does not represent you as a person today.
 Additionally, a spouse or former dating partner who knows you previously committed crimes might be able to report those crimes to the judge even if your record was expunged.
 Again, though, a court does not have to weigh this evidence strongly against you if the conviction was old or insignificant.

 If I Am Convicted of a Crime, Will I Lose Custody of My Kids?

 Of course, the better way to avoid having a criminal record affect your custody case is to avoid being convicted in the first place.
-If you have a case pending against you now and you are worried it might affect current or future custody cases, it is vital to speak with an attorney immediately.
+If you have a case pending against you such as welfare fraud charges in Salt Lake City and you are worried it might affect current or future custody cases, it is vital to speak with an attorney immediately.
 Our lawyers can work to get charges dropped and dismissed, potentially helping you keep custody.

 Call Our Salt Lake City Criminal Defense Lawyers for a Free Legal Consultation